ZCONNEE-LAB/CA-DHCS-WORKSHOP/index.md

 ## Welcome

-Thank you for attending this Developer TechXchange workshop.
+Thank you for attending this St of CA z/OS Connect workshop.